Back to All Events

 Mapping Partner Networks

-Learn the essentials of network science to inform meaningful partner network maps.
+Learn the essentials of network science to design and interpret meaningful partner network maps.
 Shape collaborative strategy by identifying gaps, hubs, and opportunities to build new relationships.

 Learning Objectives:

-• Understand basic network science concepts such as nodes, ties, and network metrics.
+• Understand basic network science concepts such as nodes, ties, and network metrics (degree, centrality, modularity, etc.).

 • Design and interpret a network map of partner relationships.